The structure of connected (graded) Hopf algebras revisited: Abstract

 \section{Abstract}

 Let $H$ be a connected graded Hopf algebra over a field of characteristic zero and $K$ an arbitrary graded Hopf subalgebra of $H$.
-We show that there is a family of homogeneous elements of $H$ and a total order on the index set that satisfy several desirable conditions, which reveal some interesting connections between $H$ and $K$.
+We show that there is a family of homogeneous elements of $H$ indexed by a totally order set that satisfy several desirable conditions, which reveal interesting connections between $H$ and $K$.
+In particular, the set on non-decreasing products of these elements give a basis for $H$ as a left and right graded $K$-module.
 As one of its consequences, we see that $H$ is a graded iterated Hopf Ore extension of $K$ of derivation type provided that $H$ is of finite Gelfand-Kirillov dimension.
 The main tool of this work is Lyndon words, along the idea developed by Lu, Shen and the second-named author in \cite{ZSL3}.

 \subjclass[2010]{16T05, 68R15, 16P90, 16S15, 16W50}

 \keywords{connected Hopf algebra, Hopf Ore extension, Lyndon word, Gelfand-Kirillov dimension}